Acute Viral Hepatitis Panel

 What does the test result mean?

-The table below summarizes results that may be seen with a hepatitis panel that is performed to detect an acute infection:
+The table below summarizes results that may be seen with a hepatitis panel that is performed to detect an infection:

 Anti-hepatitis A, IgM Hepatitis B surface antigen Anti-hepatitis B core, IgM Anti-hepatitis C Interpretation Positive Negative Negative Negative Acute hepatitis A Negative Positive Positive Negative Acute hepatitis B Negative Positive Negative Negative Chronic hepatitis B infection Negative Negative Positive Negative Acute hepatitis B; quantity of hepatitis B surface antigen is too low to detect Negative Negative Negative Positive Acute or chronic hepatitis C; additional tests are required to make the determination